AbdullahGalalMohamed/Spark/README.md

 # Apache Spark with scala project

-In my project I loaded [Dataset](https://www.kaggle.com/gagazet/path-of-exile-league-statistic) into dataframes and did some analysis using a spark with scala language, i used IntelliJ IDEA in cloudera VM.
+In my project I loaded [Dataset](https://www.kaggle.com/gagazet/path-of-exile-league-statistic) into dataframes and did some analysis using a spark with scala language, I used IntelliJ IDEA in cloudera VM.

 ### Table of Contents
 ---